-isq at MEOW WOLF'S HOUSE OF ETERNAL RETURN
+Ice Station Quellette at HOUSE OF ETERNAL RETURN

-Ice-Station Quellette is an evolving and expanding media project, an ongoing super fiction about a team of polar explorers and scientists, realized through original painting and photography, vintage and manipulated ephemera, sculpture, characters, narrative, and large scale installation – dedicated to illuminating the future through the past, the present through the future, science through art, and art through science.
+Ice-Station Quellette is an evolving super fiction about a DIMENSION-CROSSING team of refugee scientists and adventurers, realized through original art and photography, vintage and manipulated ephemera, sculpture, polar science, narrative, and charismatic characters in a large scale installation.

 CLICK ON THE FIRST PICTURE TO START THE SLIDESHOW.